October’s FEO Members Meeting was a unique opportunity for those that attended the talk given by member Andy Beavis and his team at Vertual Ltd.

 IPEM Gold Medals are awarded annually and awarded to established professionals who have made outstanding contributions in the area of physics and engineering applied to medicine and biology.

-There will also be an opportunity for FEO members to have a short tour of the Queens Cancer centre and see some of the High-Tech treatment facility including the most recent developments and to meet and talk with some of the treatment team.
+Members were also given the chance to have a short tour of the Queens Cancer Centre to see some of the High-Tech treatment facilities including their most recent developments, it was here they met with some of the treatment team who very kindly stayed to answer all of our questions.